 Fitzgerald is also to be condemned for his open opposition to amalgamation.
 At the recent convention of his union in Dallas the body went on record for a complete amalgamation of all the railroad unions and instructed Fitzgerald and the other executive officers to seek to bring it about.
-He betrayed this trust at the A. F. of L. convention in Cincinnati, where his delegation not only made no fight for amalgamation but did not even vote for their own resolution on the subject, which they had been instructed by the Dallas convention to introduce into the A. F. of L. convention.
+He betrayed his trust at the AF of L convention in Cincinnati, where his delegation not only made no fight for amalgamation but did not even vote for their own resolution on the subject, which they had been instructed by the Dallas convention to introduce into the AF of L convention.
 And now Fitzgerald is writing around the country denouncing as enemies of his organization those who dare to work in accordance with the mandates of the Dallas convention by advocating amalgamation.

-Lee at His Old Tricks
+Lee at His Old Tricks.